pulumi/pulumi-kubernetes/provider/pkg/gen/examples/overlays/configGroupV2.md

 waits for each object to be fully reconciled, unless `skipAwait` is enabled.

 ### Explicit Dependency Ordering
-Pulumi supports the `config.kubernetes.io/depends-on` annotation to declare an explicit dependency a given resource.
+Pulumi supports the `config.kubernetes.io/depends-on` annotation to declare an explicit dependency on a given resource.
 The annotation accepts a list of resource references, delimited by commas.

 Note that references to resources outside the ConfigGroup aren't supported.